Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 5.00 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals have a 5.00 team ERA that ranks 27th across all league pitching staffs.

-- The Nationals allow the most home runs in baseball (242 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (243 total, 1.5 per game).

-- The right-hander last pitched on Sunday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up five hits.
+- His last appearance came on Sunday against the Atlanta Braves, when the right-hander went five innings, surrendering one earned run while allowing three hits.

-- The 25-year-old has amassed an ERA of 6.42, with 8.1 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .275 against him.
+- The 24-year-old has amassed a 6.00 ERA and 4.8 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.